googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | VarFixed | dx | Translation in x direction. |
 | VarFixed | dy | Translation in y direction. |

-NOTE: Translation can also be represented using the PaintTransformed table.
+NOTE: Pure translation can also be represented using the PaintTransformed table by setting _xx_ = 1, _yy_ = 1, _xy_ and _yx_ = 0, and setting _dx_ and _dy_ to
+the translation values.
 The PaintTranslate table provides a more compact representation when only translation is required.

-When the translated composition from the referenced paint table (and its sub-graph) is composed into the destination, the source design grid origin is aligned to the destination design grid origin.
 The translation will result in the pre-transform position (0,0) being moved elsewhere.
-The *post-transform* origin of the source, (0,0), is aligned to the destination origin.
+See 5.7.11.2.5.7 regarding alignment of the transformed content with the destination.

 **5.7.11.2.5.9 Format 9: PaintRotate**